 If this is the first time you are running the connection, it is a good idea to do a test run with a small example file, to see if everything works as intended.
 If you are satisfied with the result, you change the import to the actual, full size file.

-Export goals enable you to send data from BlueConic to Amazon Web Services (S3).
-To do this, complete the steps that are outlined in the goal.
+Export goals enable you to send profile data from BlueConic to Amazon Web Services (S3).
+To do this, choose Add goal > Export profiles and complete the steps outlined in the goal.

 1. Select a BlueConic segment to export profile data from.

 Using the Select segment Search bar, choose a BlueConic segment.
 Only profiles in this segment with a value for at least one of the selected profile properties (from Step 4) are exported.